Trump wants to ditch preexisting condition protections. Here are the times he promised not to.

 While Trump and his fellow Republicans have always been eager to describe Obamacare as a horrendous law, they made sure to reassure voters that they intended to keep the Affordable Care Act’s protections that barred insurance companies from charging higher rates to people who have a current or past medical condition.
 That has always been one of the most popular provisions of the law.

 But if the courts side with Sessions and Trump, insurance companies will once again be able to deny people coverage for preexisting medical conditions, charge higher rates to sicker people, and make older Americans pay sky-high premiums.
-That directly undercuts promises made by Trump and other Republicans over the past two years.
+That directly undercuts promises made by Trump and other Republicans over the last two years.

 During a presidential debate in the 2016 campaign, Trump was unambiguous.
 “I want to keep preexisting conditions,” he said.
 “I think we need it.
 I think it’s a modern age.
 And I think we have to have it.”
 At a campaign event alongside Trump a week before the 2016 election, his running mate, Mike Pence, reaffirmed that the GOP ticket would “protect Americans with preexisting conditions.”